 However, the app has changed beyond all recognition in the last year or so, causing a lot of people to dump it.
 The free version has been pumped full of bloatware, and it endlessly nags you to download additional apps via notification bar pop-ups.

 Instead of being one of the most respected names in the sector, it’s rapidly becoming one of the most reviled.
 Our advice?
 You’re best avoiding it.
+But if you’re willing to put up with all of that, ES File Explorer has a lot of great features.

 Which File Explorer Do You Use?